sundogbio/szi-tile-source/README.md

 moving or deleting DZI objects can be tedious, slow, and expensive in environments where cheap bulk operations aren't available.

-To counter this problem [Smart In Media](https://www.smartinmedia.com/) came up with the [SZI](https://github.com/smartinmedia/SZI-Format) format, which wraps the DZI file structure up in a single, uncompressed ZIP file.
+To help solve this problem [Smart In Media](https://www.smartinmedia.com/) came up with the [SZI](https://github.com/smartinmedia/SZI-Format) format, which wraps the DZI file structure up in a single, uncompressed ZIP file.
 This choice of format obviously makes moving the tile images around a lot easier, but it also allows users to access each individual tile image by looking up its location